tigera-solutions/cc-eks-egress-gw/README.md

 ### Time Requirements

-The workshop as a whole will take around 75-120 minutes to complete.
+The estimated time to complete this workshop is 75-120 minutes.

 ### Target Audience